m-yuhas/password_protector/README.md

 [Documentation en français](https://github.com/m-yuhas/password_protector/blob/master/doc/LISEZ-MOI.md)

 ## Introduction
-This program lets you store passwords, pin numbers, and answers to security questions for various accounts.
+This program lets you store passwords, PINs, and answers to security questions for various accounts.
 To access the data, two unique passwords are required so that if you are incapacitated, two trusted persons must be present to unlock the accounts.
 A utility to generate passwords is also provided, as well as the ability to encrypt and decrypt files with a single password.

 The underlying encryption mechanism is the Blowfish cypher with a 128 bit key.
-Each time data is encrypted a new salt and initial value are randomly generated.
-The salt is the same length as the key and the initial value is 64 bits.
-The key is derived from the password using PBKDF2 with HMAC and the SHA1 hashing function.
+Each time data is encrypted a new salt and initialization vector are randomly generated.
+The salt is the same length as the key and the initialization vector is 64 bits.
+The key is derived from the password using PBKDF2 with HMAC and the SHA-1 hashing function.

 ## Setup the Build Environment
 This program is written in Java and uses a Gradle build script.
 It is highly recommended to build and run with the JDK version 14 or greater.
 Earlier versions of Java have not been tested.
 To build, Gradle 6 or greater is required.

 ### Mac OS
 * First install [Homebrew](https://brew.sh)
 * Next install Java (you can also download and install directly from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html)):